 Jetstream Sam is also a bit of this as well.
 It helps that the first DLC for the game features him.

 Evil Is Sexy: The Winds of Destruction bring some equal-opportunity eye-\ candy with the charming, darkly humorous, and ruggedly handsome Sam on one side and the seductive bombshell Mistral on the other.
-Sexy accents included free change of charge!
+Sexy accents included free of charge!

 Face of the Band: Sam seems to be this for the Winds of Destruction, even if he's not an official member.
 Sundowner may be the leader, but Sam has the more prominent role in marketing materials and overall plot relevance as The Rival to Raiden.

-Friendly Fandoms: Fans of the classic Devil May Cry who are upset over the reboot due to its redesigns and use of gameplay mechanics more similar to that of Heavenly Sword as opposed to a sequel/prequel within the original continuity support this game instead of the reboot.
-The game's fast movements and Raiden's appearance probably help.
+Fans of the classic Devil May Cry who are upset over the reboot due to its redesigns and use of gameplay mechanics more similar to that of Heavenly Sword as opposed to a sequel/prequel within the original continuity support this game instead of the reboot.
+The game's fast movements, Raiden's appearance, and PlatinumGames action-game pedigree also help.

 The Fox Blade, once bought and upgraded will kill all non-boss enemies in 1-2 hits, even on Revengeance difficulty.

-Rising contains additional discussion of Raiden's past as a Child Soldier in Liberia, making the discussion of those events in MGS2 more disturbing.
+Metal Gear Rising contains additional discussion of Raiden's past as a Child Soldier in Liberia, making the discussion of those events in Metal Gear Solid 2 more disturbing.

-Being able to wear the Raikov Mask when Naked Snake loses his right eye in MGS3 becomes creepier considering Raiden gets one of his eyes cut out by Sam in this game.
+Being able to wear the Raikov Mask when Naked Snake loses his right eye in Metal Gear Solid 3: Snake Eater becomes creepier considering Raiden gets one of his eyes cut out by Sam in this game.

-In an early codec Doktor mentions the Prime Minister would have survived if he had been a cyborg.
+In an early Codec conversation, Doktor mentions the Prime Minister would have survived if he had been a cyborg.
 Raiden states it would have been ridiculous to have a cyborg Prime Minister.
-Some chapters later Raiden fights a politician equipped with nanomachines that make him as powerful as a cyborg.
+Some chapters later, Raiden fights a politician equipped with nanomachines that make him as powerful as a cyborg.

-A common joke within the fandom is that by divine law every woman Otacon loves dies in the games.
-In a Codec convo, Sunny mentions that Otacon has become very popular with the ladies but for some unknown reason he is always dating a different woman.
-May count as Dude, Not Funny!, but to each their own.
+A common joke within the fandom is that by divine law, every woman Otacon loves dies.
+In a Codec convo, Sunny mentions that Otacon has become very popular with the ladies, but for some unknown reason, he's always dating a different woman.

 In his first appearance, Raiden's final enemy happened to be an ex-President of the United States.
-Now he is fighting an actual American senator and when blocking Armstrong's attacks Raiden acts as if he is used to these types of politicians full of ideals.
+Now he's fighting an actual American senator and when blocking Armstrong's attacks, Raiden acts as if he's used to these types of politicians full of ideals.